 After you’ve opened the project, it is necessary to select the required Ruby interpreter and install the dependencies specified in the project's Gemfile:

 Go to the Languages & Frameworks | Ruby SDK and Gems page and choose the required interpreter.

 Now, let’s install the gems specified in the Gemfile.
 RubyMine allows you to use Bundler to manage gems.
 Press Ctrl twice and start typing bundle install.
 Then, select the bundle install command from the list and press Enter.

-(Optional) If the Bundler version installed in the selected interpreter does not match with the version specified in Gemfile.lock, RubyMine suggests you install it.
-Click Install in the invoked dialog.
+(Optional) If the current project interpreter does not have the required Bundler version specified in Gemfile.lock, RubyMine suggests installing it.

 In the Bundle Install dialog, add the following argument: